Bến Nghé

 Bến Nghé, District 1, Ho Chi Minh, Vietnam.

-Bến Nghé is a historic area of Saigon, Vietnam, which is today a ward of District 1.
+Bến Nghé is a historic area of Saigon, Vietnam and a former ward of District 1, majority which is today part of Saigon ward, Ho Chi Minh City.

 History

 The Bến Nghé area was developed in the 17th century.
-At the time the French Empire arrived in Saigon, Bến Nghé was a conglomeration of 40 villages along the Bến Nghé River.
+At the time the French Empire arrived in Saigon, Bến Nghé was a conglomeration of 40 villages along the Bến Nghé Channel.

 Notable buildings in the ward include the 1935 Jamia Al Muslimin Mosque at 66 Đông Du Street, also known as the Saigon Central Mosque, oldest and best known of the twelve mosques in Ho Chi Minh City.